bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - **What is an event?**

 An event is something happening on or to the page, like a mouse click, doubleclick, key up/down, pointer out of element/over element, things like this.
-There are tons of “events” that javascript can detect.
+There are tons of “events " that javascript can detect.

 - **What is an event listener?**